Becoming Catholic

 To join the Catholic Church . . .

-You are invited to join the Catholic Church through a Christian initiation process called RCIA.
+You are invited to join the Catholic Church through a Christian initiation process called OCIA (formally known as RCIA, for more information on this please see below).

-The Rite of Christian Initiation of Adults (RCIA) is a faith journey for those desiring to enter the Catholic Church or for those who wish to complete their initiation into the Church.
+The Order of Christian Initiation for Adults (OCIA) is a faith journey for those desiring to enter the Catholic Church or for those who wish to complete their initiation into the Church.
 A person is said to be fully initiated in the Catholic Church when s/he has received the three sacraments of Christian initiation, Baptism, Confirmation and Eucharist.

-There are two main parts of the RCIA process:
+There are two main parts of the OCIA process:

 • Inquiry: During this step, questions are answered and a person is introduced to the Catholic faith tradition.
 All questions are valued and worthy of a response!
 If and when a person is comfortable with proceeding to becoming Catholic, then the Rites can begin.